Italian-American Dishes

 *Carbonara: Anything aside from guanciale, pecorino Romano, black pepper, and, in some cases, grana padano.

-**Fettucine Alfredo: Fettucine Alfredo originated in name at a single restaurant in Rome, Alfredo alla Scofra, as a richer version of a common Italian dish known as pasta al burro e parmigiano—consisting of only pasta, butter, parmigiano reggiano, and pasta water.
-The mixing (“mantecare”) of the fat from the butter and cheese with the starch from the pasta water creates an emulsified sauce (“mantecatura”)—similar in process to the traditional Roman pastas cacio e pepe, gricia, and carbonara—and like carbonara, there is and was no cream in this dish.
+**Fettuccine Alfredo: Fettuccine Alfredo originated in name at a single restaurant in Rome, Alfredo alla Scrofa, as a richer version of a common Italian dish known as pasta al burro e parmigiano—consisting of only pasta, butter, parmigiano reggiano, and pasta water.
+The mixing (“mantecare”) of the fat from the butter and cheese with the starch from the pasta water creates an emulsified sauce (see “mantecatura”)—similar in process to the traditional Roman pastas cacio e pepe, gricia, and carbonara—and like carbonara, there is and was no cream in this dish.
 Unlike carbonara and the other traditional Roman pastas, which are prepared with pecorino romano, Fettuccine Alfredo is made using parmigiano reggiano, a northern Italian grana cheese that is uncommon in Roman cuisine.
 When this simple dish began to gain popularity in the United States in the latter half of the 20th century, it was replicated and even further simplified by replacing the emulsified sauce with heavy cream.
 Eventually other ingredients common in Italian-American cuisine, like garlic and dried oregano, made their way into the dish.
-The original emulsified pasta al burro e parmigiano is still commonly eaten in Italy, especially by ill children, but not under the Alfredo name and never with cream.¶ Today, Fettucine Alfredo is found only in two restaurants in Rome, Alrefo alla Scofra and Il Vero Alfredo, both established by Alfredo di Lelio.
+The original emulsified pasta al burro e parmigiano is still commonly eaten in Italy, especially by ill children, but not under the Alfredo name and never with cream.¶ Today, Fettuccine Alfredo is found only in two restaurants in Rome, Alfredo alla Scrofa and Il Vero Alfredo, both established by Alfredo di Lelio.
 In Naples, pasta al burro e parmigiano is known as pasta dei cornuti, or “pasta of cuckolds.”
 This dish of spaghetti or rigatoni, butter, parmigiano, and black pepper earned its name from its simplicity to make, and, as the anachronistic story goes, from wives who had extramarital affairs and, in the short time available before their husbands returned home, needed to put a hot meal on the table without being discovered.
 This is not the only Neapolitan pasta with a tantalizing name; spaghetti alla puttanesca—spaghetti with a tomato-based sauce including anchovies, black Gaeta olives, and capers—literally translates to “pasta in the style of whores.”
-The complete history of Fettucine Alfredo is well described by Luca Cesari in The Discovery of Pasta: A History in Ten Dishes.
+The complete history of Fettuccine Alfredo is well described by Luca Cesari in The Discovery of Pasta: A History in Ten Dishes.

 †Lasagna: In Italy, lasagne al forno represents a diverse range of baked pasta dishes that vary by region.
 For instance, Lasagne Verdi alla Bolognese from Bologna features fresh green spinach egg pasta layered with béchamel and Bolognese ragù—a slow-cooked beef and pancetta (pork) based meat sauce.
 Lasagne alla Napoletana/di Carnevale from Naples is markedly different, featuring layers of dry semolina pasta with ruffled edges ("lasagna riccia") layered with ricotta, small meatballs, hard-boiled eggs, provola, and Ragu alla Napoletana—a slow-cooked veal, pork sausage, and pork rib-based sauce.
 No Italian lasagne contains the copious amounts of melted cheese commonly found in Italian-American lasagna, which is more standardized and richer—generally consisting of pasta sheets layered with ricotta, grated Parmesan, a garlic-rich ground beef or Italian sausage based tomato meat sauce, and large amounts of American shredded low-moisture mozzarella.§ Italian-American lasagna